 This is the third issue of the newsletter summarizing important immigration-related cases decided by 11th Circuit Court of Appeals and District Court decisions from Georgia, Florida, and Alabama.
-The summarized cases are for December 2015 and January 2016.
+The summarized cases are for December 2015.
 All of the attorneys writing the summaries – John Gihon, Marshall Cohen, Roberta Cooper – should be commended for their hard work.
 Any feedback from members, including ideas to improve it, would be appreciated.
 You may contact Bruce Buchanan at email@example.com or John Gihon at John@slgattorneys.com.

 Vicolas, et al. v.
 U.S. Attorney General, 14-15174 (11th Cir.
 Nov.
 30, 2015) (unpublished)